Abingdon in the Civil War

 In the modern era, Washington County has continued to evolve.
 Particularly noteworthy is the region's growth in education and healthcare.
 The county is home to multiple institutions of higher learning, including Emory & Henry College and Virginia Highlands Community College.
 Additionally, the presence of healthcare facilities, such as Johnston Memorial Hospital, has made Washington County a regional healthcare hub.
 With a combination of history, natural beauty, and significant developments, Washington County remains a vibrant and pivotal part of Virginia's heritage.

-This timeline provides a concise overview of the key events in the history of Washington County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Virginia.

 • 1769 - Washington County, VA is established